 Against the backdrop of US aggression against North Korea, NATO is intensifying its preparations for war with Russia, the world’s second largest nuclear power.
 A report in the German news magazine Der Spiegel (Issue 43/2017) based on a secret NATO document indicates how far plans for war have progressed.
-The news magazine concludes: “In plain language: NATO is preparing for a possible war with Russia.”
+The news magazine concludes:

 In the document entitled “Progress report on the Alliance’s Enhanced Deterrence and Defence Disposition,” leading military figures call for a major boost to military capabilities in order to conduct a so-called “Major Joint Operation Plus.”
 The abstruse terminology in fact stands for a war involving the main military organisations of all NATO countries, i.e. hundreds of thousands of soldiers.
 Der Spiegel notes:

 The secret report states that NATO must be able to “quickly strengthen one or more threatened allies, underpin peace and wartime deterrence, and support allies in the event of an attack.”
 The mobilisation of the necessary troops requires “robust military logistics and capabilities”.
 The lines of communication would have to extend from North America to the eastern and southern borders of the NATO Alliance.

-“the risks involved in rapid reinforcement is considerable”.
+“the risks involved in rapid reinforcement is considerable.
 The alliance lacks low loaders for tanks and rail cars to move heavy equipment to the front.
-The infrastructure is not designed for the heavy battle tank of the German Army the 2Leopard 2.”
+The infrastructure is not designed for the heavy battle tank of the German Army the Leopard 2.”

 The core of the NATO paper is the demand for two new battlegroups comprising 2,000 troops.